gnunn1/operator-example/README.md

-WIP demonstrating different ways to install operators using OLM.
+WIP demonstrating different ways to install operators using OLM + GitOps showing various approaches and best practices.

 Current examples:

-1. All-In-One deployment with namespace, operatorgroup, subscription and custom resource in one Application
-2. App-of-App that splits namespace, operatorgroup and subscription into one Application and the custom resource in a second orchestrated by App-of-Apps
-3. Another App-of-App but deploying multiple operators, one Application deploys the namespace and operatorgroup, the remainder deploy the operators
+1. Deployment of operator with automatic approvals
+2. Deployment of operator with manual approvals
+3. Deploying operator + instance as separate apps with App-of-App
+4. Deploying operator + instance as a single application
+5. Deploying multiple operators into the same namespace